-- Amount of guaranteed income
+- Amount of guaranteed income you wish to receive

-- Spouses independence income
+- Level of your Spouses independent income

-- State of health
+- Your State of health today

-Pension annuities provide a guaranteed income for life; however this is not as straightforward as it seems.
+Pension annuities provide a guaranteed income for life; however, this is not as straightforward as it seems.

-You will need to decide if you wish your income to increase each year and be payable to a dependant in the event of your death and if this means a reduction in the level of income.
-All of these choices will impact the level of income that you will receive.
+You will need to decide if you wish for your retirement income to increase each year and if you would like it to be payable to a dependant in the event of your death.
+If you would like this to happen then there could be a reduction in the level of income you would receive.

 If an annuity is appropriate for you it is generally advisable that you should reduce the investment risk within your portfolio as you approach retirement.
 This will negate large investment fluctuations as you draw near to retirement.

-At Howard Wright we provide a range of risk focused actively managed investment portfolios designed to assist our clients to achieve their income objectives in retirement.
+At Howard Wright, we provide a range of risk-focused actively managed investment portfolios designed to assist our clients to achieve their income objectives in retirement.
 If drawdown is suitable for you, then there is usually no need to reduce the level of investment risk you are taking prior to your retirement.
 Further considerations may need to be made if you intend to withdraw a tax-free cash lump sum.